eu-digital-identity-wallet/eudi-app-ios-wallet-ui/README.md

 Prerequisites

-In order to complete the proximity flow described below tiu will need to build the application with xcode.
-Clobe this repo and make sure you have access to the dependencied below:
+In order to complete the flows described below you will to build and run the application with xcode.
+Clone this repo and make sure you have access to the dependencies below:

 [iso18013-data-model](https://github.com/eu-digital-identity-wallet/eudi-lib-ios-iso18013-data-model.git)